squidieee/literature_notes/bimanualCoordination-notes.md

 - (two-hand movement with probe in non-preferred hand)

 Three tasks are:
-- Bimanual Fitts Law Task: notice this is not a symmetric task as one hand holds the context with the other hand pointing to the target.
+- Bimanual Fitts Law Task: notice this is **asymmetric task** as one hand holds the context with the other hand pointing to the target.
 - Peg-in-hole: similar to fitts law task, but it requires the probe inserted into the hole.
 - Low ID tasks: same as previous two, but with low ID.